SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

 results further by selecting an **AND/OR** operator to define another condition.
 1. Click **Update**.
-1. When you create a new condition, you need to define what happens when their results meet one of your criteria.
+1. When you create a new condition, you need to define what happens when the results meet one of your criteria.
 Draw lines to nodes to define the flow for success, failure, or other condition options.

 ### Add a task node to a playbook